isbeorn/nina.docs/docs/tabs/flatwizard.md

 ## Settings

 ### Target Name
-When using the image file pattern $$TARGETNAME$$ this field can be used to control how the pattern will be filled for the FLAT DARK frames
+You can manually specify a name in this field and that name will then be used to populate the image file pattern $$TARGETNAME$$ for the FLAT and DARK frames

 ### Flats to take
 The number of flats to take for each filter